itaysnir/itaysnir.github.io/_posts/2024-05-19-pwncollege-file-structs.md

 ## Challenge 5

-We overwrite `stdout`'s file stream. \
+We can now overwrite `stdout` file stream. \
-Notice the buffer size can be pretty small, as the libc call that actually being used isn't `fwrite` from some large buffer, but a greeting `puts` call.
+Notice the buffer size can be pretty small, as the libc call that actually being used to perform the streamed-write isn't `fwrite` from some large buffer, but a greeting `puts` call (which under the hood uses streamed-write to `stdout`).

 ```python
 p = process(BINARY)